 Picture of Apollo 7 spacecraft

 The Apollo 7 mission was launched on Oct.
-11, 1968, carrying astronauts Donn Eisele, Walter Cunningham, and Walter Schirra, Jr., who had already flown on the Mercury and Gemini missions.
-It used a Saturn IB booster instead of the more powerful Saturn V, used for Apollo 11, which had not yet been extensively tested.
+11, 1968, carrying astronauts Walter Schirra, Jr., Donn Eisele, and Walter Cunningham on board.
 It successfully accomplished all its objectives, giving NASA and the Apollo space program much confidence following the Apollo 1 disaster.

 Apollo 7 spent eleven days making 163 orbits around Earth, proving that its command module would last long enough to make a trip to the Moon possible.
-The astronauts enjoyed its large cabin, compared to the cramped quarters of the Gemini spacecraft, but complained about the food and all caught colds.
-In space, a cold's symptoms are more severe because the mucus does not drain as easily from your head.
+Although the astronauts all developed unpleasant colds, and complained about food, they enjoyed the large cabin size, bigger than those of the Gemini spacecrafts.

 Apollo 7 also returned the first live television pictures from space.
 It earned public and government support for a mission to the Moon, accomplished by the Apollo 8 mission, only months later.